tkurtbond/tkurtbond.github.io/posts/2019/11/10/failing-at-ada-again.rst

 compiler and some useful libraries.
 But I could never get comfortable.

-+ GNAT Community Edition for maccOS doesn't include GtkAda, so I couldn't easily write GUI programs.
++ GNAT Community Edition for macOS doesn't include GtkAda, so I couldn't easily write GUI programs.

 + Getting programming libraries was back to the old download and